 At the heart of the village is the impressive Dolphin Inn where you'll be warmly welcomed into the restaurant & bar with a great selection of local food, whiskeys, ales & wine - all of which can also be enjoyed in the large beer garden.
 There are also Four-Star bedrooms available so you can stay in Thorpeness.
 Please click on the link above for full details.

 Thorpeness Lake (Images courtesy of Sylvia Speak at email@example.com)

 Thorpeness Hotel, Apartments & Golf Club

-In the restaurant you can enjoy traditional British fare whilst watching other guests play golf – if you intend to play a round later in the day, this is the ideal spot from which to gain a few tips or to check out the competition!
+In the Hotel's restaurant you can enjoy traditional British fare whilst watching other guests play golf – if you intend to play a round later in the day, this is the ideal spot from which to gain a few tips or to check out the competition!
 Golf tuition is available, and the course makes for a fun family activity, a great way to unwind, and also a unique corporate or society pursuit.
-Also on the grounds are 7 tennis courts and eye-catching landscaped gardens, so there's plenty to do in Thorpness!
+Also on the grounds are 7 tennis courts and eye-catching landscaped gardens, so there's plenty to do in Thorpeness!

 The Thorpeness boating lake, Almshouses, library, beach and a large community centre are also prominent and attractive features of this village, which is an ideal holiday spot for families on the Suffolk Coast.
 Check out Beach View Holiday Park

 which is located close by and offers a variety of self catering options from Luxury Lodges through to campsite pitches, plus rental caravans and apartments on site overlooking the beach.
 So all are catered for in this fantasy village!

 Useful links to places nearby - Aldeburgh Guide Southwold Guide